akash-shaw/the-odin-journal/CSS.md

 ## Block and Inline

+`block` and `inline` are **outer display types**.

-> **Normal Flow**, or **Flow Layout**, is the way that Block and Inline elements are displayed on a page before any changes are made to their layout.
+> [**Normal Flow**](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow) is the way that Block and Inline elements are displayed on a page by default before any changes are made to their layout.

 -  ### Block
-	`display: block;` is the default property for most of the elements, e.g. `<div>`, `<p>`, etc.

-	They appear on the page stacked atop each other, each new element starting on a new line.
-They take full horizontal space.
+	-   The box will break onto a new line.
+	-   The `width` and `height` properties are respected.
+	-   Padding, margin and border will cause other elements to be pushed away from the box.
+	-   If `width` is not specified, the box will extend in the inline direction to fill the space available in its container.
+In most cases, the box will become as wide as its container, filling up 100% of the space available.
+	- Some HTML elements, such as `<h1>` and `<p>`, use `block` as their outer display type by default.

 - ### Inline
-	Inline elements like `<span>`, `<a>`, `<button>`, etc. however, do not start on a new line.
-They appear in line with whatever elements they are placed beside.

-	For example, if we stick an anchor link `<a>` in the middle of a paragraph `<p>`, it behaves like a part of the paragraph.

-	 Padding and margin behave differently on inline elements.
-In general, you do not want to try to put extra padding or margin on inline elements.
+	-   The box will not break onto a new line.
+	-   The `width` and `height` properties will not apply.
+	-   Top and bottom padding, margins, and borders will apply but will not cause other inline boxes to move away from the box.
+	-   Left and right padding, margins, and borders will apply and will cause other inline boxes to move away from the box.
+	- Some HTML elements, such as `<a>`, `<span>`, `<em>` and `<strong>` use `inline` as their outer display type by default.

 - ### Inline-block
+	- Midway between block and inline.
+	- The box will not break into a new line.
+	-  The `width` and `height` properties are respected.
+	- Both top-bottom, left-right padding, margins, and borders will apply and will cause other inline boxes to move away from the box.
-	Inline-block elements behave like inline elements, but with block-style padding and margin. `display: inline-block` is a useful tool to know about, but in practice, you’ll probably end up reaching for flexbox more often if you’re trying to line up a bunch of boxes.
+	- Useful tool to know about, but in practice, you’ll probably end up reaching for flexbox more often if you’re trying to line up a bunch of boxes.